osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 But if we decrease the size to 6 or 7, a person typically will be able to memorize them in a short-term sense and perhaps transfer the information to elsewhere (this is, incidentally, why authentication confirmation codes are around seven digits).

 There are other, similar experiments: in one task, subjects were tested on numerosity judgements by their ability to determine the number of some specific items displayed to them.
-The participants were able to judge the presence of four items quickly and accurately, while performance dropped rapidly on five items or more[7].
+The participants were able to judge the presence of four items quickly and accurately, while performance dropped rapidly on five items or more<sup><a href="#footnote7">[7]</a></sup>.
 This also applies to our olfactory judgements, as another experiment reveals a limit in the ability to distinguish different odors (3-4 items).
 There are more experiments which describe other interesting, discrete limitations on our abilities, and we should wonder why this is the case.
 As one of the researchers put it, "the results indicated this ... could not be increased by training.
-Therefore, the limit may be imposed physiologically or by processing constraints."[8]
+Therefore, the limit may be imposed physiologically or by processing constraints."<sup><a href="#footnote8">[8]</a></sup>

 One can also draw on the work on